sdm-lang/SDML.tmbundle/README.md

 Finally, note that the symbol list (bottom of the editor window) shows the structure of the module with types, members and variants.

 ![Symbol List](./images/tm-list.png)

+## License

+This package is released under the Apache License, Version 2.0.
+See LICENSE file for details.

+## Changes

+TBD

 ## TODO